Local Fluctuations in Cavity Control of Ferroelectricity: Fluctuation-Dissipation Theorem

 \subsection{Matsubara Formalism}

 The result presented is derived using a real-time linear-response formalism, which is the most transparent presentation.
-In Appendix~\ref{app:matsubara}, we equivalently derive this result using the equilibrium Matsubara frequency representation, and in Appendix~\ref{app:variational} we present a third way of deriving this result based on a variational procedure for the Matsubara free-energy functional.
+In Appendix~\ref{app:matsubara}, we equivalently derive this result using the equilibrium Matsubara frequency representation, as well as yet a third way of deriving this result based on a variational procedure for the Matsubara free-energy functional in Appendix~\ref{app:variational}.

 The Matsubara frequency representation is particularly useful since it allows for a more efficient implementation of the result in terms of a well-behaved, convergent sum over Matsubara frequencies.
-For details, we refer the reader to the relevant Appendix~\ref{app:matsubara}.
+For more details, we refer the reader to the relevant Appendices.
 However, we present the end formula here as it is relevant for the results to follow.

-The dielectric function is analytically continued to bosonic Matsubara frequencies $\omega_m = 2\pi m T$ as
+The dielectric function is analytically continued to bosonic Matsubara frequencies $\omega \to i\omega_m = 2\pi i m T$ as

 allowing for a locally varying TO mode frequency.
 Likewise, the unscreened phonon propagator becomes

 and the photon propagator becomes

 The local phonon fluctuations as a function of temperature are calculated by combining equations~(\ref{eqn:FDT}),(\ref{eqn:DressedProp}), which is conveniently expressed in terms of a Matsubara sum as